 Urban Land Institute’s Award for Excellence was bestowed upon Daniel Island for creative land use and planning.
-It is a testament to the island's planners’ commitment to keep as much green space as possible.
+It is a testament to the island's planners’ commitment to keeping as much green space as possible.
 Daniel Island Waterfront Park and Trails is the top destination for sunset and sunrise hunters.
 This beautiful and serene park offers a long list of activities, including scenic walking and biking trails along the Wando River and a children's park.

 Soccer fans from Daniel Island and treated to regular soccer games held at the MUSC Health Stadium.
 The stadium is home to the Charleston Battery.
-It is also used to host inter-school soccer meets and a venue for live concerts and parties.
+It is also used to host inter-school soccer meets and as a venue for live concerts and parties.

 The Volvo Car Open is a professional tennis tournament that takes place at the Family Circle Tennis Center.
 The tournament is officially referred to as the Charleston Open.